unitycatalog/unitycatalog/docs/usage/tables/parquet.md

 Use the `bin/uc table create ...` command with the `--format PARQUET` flag to create a new Parquet table in your Unity Catalog.

+Run the command below with the correct `path/to/storage` to create a new PARQUET table with 2 colummns: `some_numbers` and `some_letters`:

 ```sh
 bin/uc table create --full_name unity.default.test --columns "some_numbers INT, some_letters STRING" --storage_location $DIRECTORY$ --format PARQUET
 ```